 They’re also lighter, require less funding, less maintenance and aren’t reliant on hundreds of litres of oil – so there’s plenty to turn your head, after all.

-It's examples of human ingenuity like this that are inspiring us at EnergyAustralia to Light The Way.
+It's examples of human ingenuity for environmentally sustainable development like this that are inspiring us at EnergyAustralia to Light The Way.